 Home Loans Guide

-Congratulations on making the decision to purchase a home loan!
-Whether you are a first home buyer or are purchasing a home for investment purposes, choosing the right mortgage is a major life-changing decision that shouldn’t be taken lightly.
+Congratulations you have just landed on the home loan Holy Grail.
+You’re probably seeking out this guide because you are a first home buyer or are purchasing a home for investment purposes, and you understand that choosing the right home loan is a pretty big deal.

 What to consider when choosing a home loan

 It’s important to seek the advice of lenders but where money is involved, there is only one person who knows what’s best for you – you!
 Working out the loan amount is an important first step towards home ownership so it’s imperative to work out how little or how much you can comfortably afford to borrow.
 The loan amount will dictate your regular mortgage repayments so it’s important you don’t borrow more than you can afford to pay off regularly.

 To work out what repayments are affordable begin by assessing your income and expenses.
 Once you have a handle on this, you should take into account any changes that might affect your income stream in the future, factor in interest rates rises and consider the type of lifestyle you want to live while paying off your home loan.
 As a general rule of thumb, your total mortgage repayments should be no more than 30 percent of your total income.
 Also leave a buffer of around two percent to protect yourself in case interest rates increase.